Connect privately on your Android

 Do you really need a VPN?
 Short answer: yes.
 There are several important reasons why you need a VPN, the two main purposes being privacy and access.

 Public Wi-Fi networks, such as those found in coffee shops, airports, and other public areas are incredibly risky.
 All it takes is one hacker connected on the same network, and they can easily spy on all your activity.
-A VPN acts like an invisibility cloak, hiding everything you do on your phone or computer.
+A VPN acts like an invisibility cloak, hiding everything you do on your phone or computer and protecting you even from evil twin attacks.

 And why use a VPN at home?
 VPNs also allow you to hide from your internet service provider (ISP), governments, and advertisers… so you can avoid censorship, price discrimination, and geo-blocks on media.